White House delays new farm aid payments on China trade deal hopes: sources

 Trump in late May had announced tariffs on steel and aluminum imports, prompting retaliation from top trading partners like China that spilled into agriculture markets.

-Writing and additional reporting by Chris Prentice; editing by Richard Valdmanis and Bernadette Baum
+Writing and additional reporting by Chris Prentice; editing by Richard Valdmanis, Bernadette Baum and Chizu Nomiyama